averageperson4/zearnhaas/README.md

 To do:
--download game preview image files to server for less load and more reliability -remove the bypass goguardian option once goguardian has been bypassed -switch which tab is redirected and which is opened for the goguardian bypass -fix the issue where game preview images are cropped on some devices
+-download game preview image files to server for less load and more reliability

+-fix the issue where game preview images are cropped on some devices